 Parent-children reading groups will take place that day and refreshments will be served.
-The ceremonies begin at 11.2 m given out by the Reading Is Fundamental chapter here. - Times Staff Photo by Frank C. Williams.
+The ceremonies begin at 11.2 m story on page he blasting Reagan.
+For more on the rally, see one.
+Times Staff Photo by Frank C. William